Chart Color Schemes

 Household Composition

-Rankin Park features high concentrations of family households, with a median household size of 2.7 people
+Rankin Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 81.9% of all households, including 36.2% couples with children, 31.7% couples without children, and 11.8% single parent families.
-Non-family households constitute the remaining 18.1%, with lone person households at 15.9% and group households comprising 2.9%.
-The median household size is 2.7 people.
+Family households constitute 81.9% of all households, including 36.2% couples with children, 31.7% couples without children, and 11.8% single parent families.
+Non-family households comprise the remaining 18.1%, with lone person households at 15.9% and group households making up 2.9%.
+The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households